During periods of heavy rain Bradpole’s floodplain is put to work. We saw this in January 2016 when this photo was taken.

 “A guide to your rights and responsibilities of riverside ownership:”

-Bradpole Parish Council have asked for “Happy Island” to be designated as a protected Green Space within the evolving Neighbourhood Plan.
+“Happy Island” is designated as a protected Green Space within the Bridport Area Neighbourhood Plan.

 Thanks are due to the landowners and particularly to those that allowed the new and much appreciated Trailway to be created.